When does the olive harvest take place?

 Do an extra virgin olive oil tasting at home with family and friends

 All these efforts are worthwhile when you try the outcome.
 Appreciate the different nuances of the monovarietal extra virgin olive oils in a tasting allows you to choose your favourite ‘Single Variety’.
 To make it easier for you we have designed our product “Cata pack”, with six different ‘Single Variety’ extra virgin olive oil bottles for tasting.
 Try them all at the same time and discover your favourite olive oil to use at home or to gift to your beloved ones.
 Live an unforgettable experience with our product “Cata pack”.

 The olive harvest takes place once a year, in the winter months.
 The olive harvest starts when the olives are at their perfect moment of ripeness, known as “envero”.
 The best extra virgin olive oils are the early harvest ones when the olive is at its best.
 It is always better to prioritise quality over quantity, and that´s how we do it at Reinos de Taifas.

 The green colour can make olive oils look nice, but that´s not the best indicator of the quality of an extra virgin olive oil.
 It is more trustworthy to measure the acidity level and do the appropriate tests.
 The best option is always to buy from a trusted olive oil producer.
 Read more about our products in our online shop.

 Thank you for reading till the end.
-If you liked the article and you want to receive by email the new ones that we write in the future, please subscribe to our email list.
+If you liked the article and you want to receive by email the new ones that we write in the future, please subscribe to our email list by clicking in the envelope on the top right corner.
 If you have any queries about the olive harvest or related to the extra virgin olive oil ask in the comments section.
 Don´t forget to share this article with your friends on social media!